laravel/docs/api-authentication.md

 This route is used to create new clients.
 It requires two pieces of data: the client's `name` and a `redirect` URL.
 The `redirect` URL is where the user will be redirected after approving or denying a request for authorization.

-When a client is created, it will be issued a client ID and client "secret".
+When a client is created, it will be issued a client ID and client secret.
 These values will be used when requesting access tokens from your application.
 The client creation route will return the new client instance:

     const data = {
         name: 'Client Name',